Skye, Uist and Harris ferry withdrawn after fault

 The service's ferry, the MV Hebrides, has been withdrawn due to a reoccurrence of a problem with its CO2 firefighting system.

-All Tuesday's sailings between Uig on Skye, Lochmaddy on North Uist and Tarbert on Harris have been cancelled.
+All sailings on Tuesday and Wednesday between Uig on Skye, Lochmaddy on North Uist and Tarbert on Harris have been cancelled.

-CalMac has issued an apology to customers and has advised them to travel via Lochboisdale-Mallaig or Stornoway-Ullapool.
+CalMac, external has issued an apology to customers and has advised them to travel via Lochboisdale-Mallaig or Stornoway-Ullapool.

+It said additional sailings would also be run between Lochboisdale and Armadale.

 But ferry operator warned space on these sailings was "extremely limited" because it was a time of peak summer demand.